johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 When selecting the '+' icon next to the SSH TARGETS, you will be prompted for an 'SSH Connection Command', enter `ssh training@example.net` an press enter to confirm your input.

+You will be provided a SSH private key file (PEM) for the training class, along with the values to specify for the user, host and hostname.

+You will need to **Add** an SSH entry for your EC2 host in the SSH Configuration File.

+Here are the values you will need to create your entry:

+* `Host` == This will be the IP Address you captured above from the ATC Lab Instance
+* `User` == The username will be **ubuntu**
+* `Hostname` == This will also be the IP Address
+* `IdentityFile` == Save the PEM private key to a file named `student-key_Truist_ACI.pem` and reference it

 In the SSH configuration file you will be given the connection information for the remote SSH host.
 The file entries will look similar to:

 ```
 Host ec2-54-80-193-109.compute-1.amazonaws.com
   User ubuntu